Ryan-Pi/COMP3100-Project/README.md

 Compiled Client can be run using the following command:

-java Client
+java -jar Client -a [algorithm]

-Additionally, an algorithm for scheduling can be selected by running the following:
+An algorithm for scheduling must be selected, where algorithm is one of the following:

-java Client -a algorithm
+stage2, lrr, fc, ff

-where algorithm is one of the following:
+stage2 is the algorithm designed for Stage 2 of the Assignment lrr is the Largest Round Robin scheduling algorithm fc is the First Capable scheduling algorithm ff is the First Fit scheduling algorithm

-lrr, fc, new
+e.g.

-lrr is the Largest Round Robin scheduling algorithm fc is the First Capable scheduling algorithm new is the designed algorithm for Stage 2 of the project
+To run the scheduler using the algorithm designed for Stage 2 of the assignment ("stage2"), the following command is used:

-e.g. java Client -a new will run the scheduler using the designed algorithm for Stage 2
+java -jar Client -a stage2